 Anri Nakamoto is a managing associate in Orrick's Tokyo office and a member of the Intellectual Property Group.

 His practice focuses on representing clients in patent litigation, trade secret litigation and other intellectual property disputes.
 Anri also counsels clients on patent portfolio management, intellectual property strategy developments, adversarial patent licensing negotiations, and other IP related matters in cross-border M&A and strategic business and technology alliances.
 Prior to joining Orrick, Anri worked for more than 10 years at Hitachi Ltd., Panasonic Corp., and IP Bridge Inc.

-Her practice focuses on the representation of major financial institutions, corporations, and individuals in securities and complex commercial actions, internal investigations, and government enforcement actions.
-Michelle is dedicated to her pro bono work and has assisted individuals applying for disability benefits, juvenile immigrants seeking legal status in the United States, and nonprofits.
+Michelle is dedicated to her pro bono work and has assisted individuals applying for disability benefits, juvenile immigrants seeking legal status in the United States, and multiple nonprofits.

 Prior to law school, Michelle served as a legislative assistant to a representative in the Washington State House of Representatives.
 She also worked in the Office of Congressional Ethics in the U.S. House of Representatives and participated in Harvard Law School's International Human Rights Clinic during law school.
 She graduated with a degree in Business Administration, cum laude, from the University of Washington and a J.D. from Harvard Law School, cum laude.